 As the Faroe Islands and Greenland are members of the Commonwealth, the Ministry of Foreign Affairs does not make guidelines for this.
 Instead, you can find the latest the latest updated rules and restrictions on The corona side of the Faroese national doctor og Greenland coronary doctor's corona side.

-Some of the most important travel countries for Danes have special forms that you must fill out to travel.
 Below are links directly to travel guides and forms.
-Also remember to check the current test rules where you are going to travel.
+Remember to also check the current test regulations where you are traveling to.

 France